radius-project/design-notes/README.md

 This `design-notes` repository contains design proposals, enhancements, and architectural decisions for Radius.
 It provides a consistent and controlled path to record changes and developments, ensuring clarity and transparency for all stakeholders in the Radius community.

 Design notes are used for evaluating the design of **planned** changes and additions to Radius.
 Do not use this repository for feature requests - please create an issue on the [main Radius repository](https://github.com/radius-project) instead.
-We create documents in this repo to describe **why** and **how** to accomplish something once we have agreement that it is appropriate for the project.
+We create documents in this repo to describe **how** to accomplish something once we have agreement that it is appropriate for the project.

 Minor changes such as documentation updates or small bug fixes may be reviewed and implemented directly via a GitHub issue.
 For larger changes, such as new feature design, a design note pull-request and review is required.
-These must get consensus from Radius maintainers and the community.
-A product specification following the [feature spec template](./template/YYYY-MM-feature-spec.md) should precede the [design note template](./template/YYYY-MM-design-template.md).
+These must get consensus from Radius maintainers and the community, and should follow the [design note template](./template/YYYY-MM-design-template.md) in this repository.

 For more information on how to contribute to Radius visit [CONTRIBUTING.md](https://github.com/radius-project/radius/blob/main/CONTRIBUTING.md).